-Although you can find this particular type of erosion elsewhere around the globe, this is possibly the most scenic of them all.
+Although you can find this particular type of erosion elsewhere around the globe, this was possibly the most scenic of them all.

 We reached the Azure Window by late morning.
 The Window is almost directly across the island from the ferry terminal.
 It was a nice drive, getting lost and all.
 Gozo is sparsely populated.
 But there was a good crowd at the Window with several tourist buses in the parking lot.
 We enjoyed the breeze coming off the ocean.
 That made up for the fact that there are very few shady areas here.